Mateusz Bogusz: Leeds United

 Bogusz joined English EFL Championship side Leeds United on 29 January 2019 for an undisclosed fee, signing a two-and-a-half-year contract.
 He became Leeds' second signing of the 2019 January transfer window after the signing of Kiko Casilla.
 He was part of Carlos Corberán's Leeds United under-23 side that won the PDL Northern League 2018–19 season, before becoming the national Professional Development League champions following victory over Birmingham City in the final.
 He was named in the first-team squad for the first time on 28 April 2019 as an unused substitute in a 1–1 draw against Aston Villa and featured on the bench three more times that season.

 Bogusz featured in the club's first-team during the pre-season ahead of the 2019–20 season, featuring in Marcelo Bielsa's 16-man squad for Leeds' pre-season tour of Australia for matches against Manchester United and West Sydney Wanderers, and scoring against the latter.
 He made his senior debut for Leeds on 27 August 2019 in an EFL Cup match against Stoke City, with Leeds losing on 4–5 on penalties after a 2–2 draw in normal time.
 After the English professional football season was paused in March 2020 due to the COVID-19 pandemic, the season was resumed during June, where Leeds earned promotion to the Premier League as Championship champions for the 2019–20 season, with Bogusz making his league debut for the club in the final game of the season in a 4–0 victory against Charlton Athletic.

 His first start of the 2020–21 season came on 16 September 2020 for Premier League Leeds in a 1–1 draw against EFL League One side Hull City in the EFL Cup, with Hull winning 9–8 on penalties.
 Bogusz was then named as an unused substitute in the following Premier League game against Fulham on 19 September after an injury to Pablo Hernández.
 Bogusz signed a new three-year contract with Leeds on 11 August 2020.
 On 5 October 2020, deadline day, Bogusz joined Spanish Segunda División side Logroñés on loan for the 2020–21.
 He scored once in 24 appearances as the club finished 20th in the league and were relegated.

 On 7 July 2021, Bogusz joined newly promoted Segunda División side Ibiza on a season-long deal.
 On 31 August 2022, the loan was extended for another season.
 The loan was terminated on 24 March 2023.

 Los Angeles FC

 On 31 March 2023, Bogusz signed a four-year contract with Major League Soccer club Los Angeles FC.

 Cruz Azul

 On 25 January 2025, Bogusz joined Mexican club Cruz Azul for a reported fee of US$9 million.

+Houston Dynamo

+On 29 January 2026, Houston Dynamo signed Bogusz on a permanent transfer for an undisclosed fee.